rixx/speedslides/slides.md

 ---

 <!--
-I built pretalx (the tool giving you this conference call for proposals and schedule.
+**First time** I built pretalx (the tool giving you this conference schedule and call for proposals. pretalx also has a lot of other capabilities, for example … hm.
+I sense a certain lack of excitement for an advertisement block.
+Let's try that again.

-If you have opinions about that, yell at me about it later).
-I also ran DjangoCon Europe Heidelberg ***NEXT*** -->
+**Second time** I'm the author of pretalx, an open source conference software

+**Third time** I built pretalx
+-->

 ---